-- Outputs produced on the basis of the defined performance indicators and associated targets and how these have contributed to the attainment of expected result(s); - Expected result(s) (or part of the results) achieved on the basis of the defined performance indicators and associated targets; - Implementation Strategy: - Appreciation of key stakeholders (beneficiary groups and partners) and fulfilment of planned roles and responsibilities; - Geographical area covered; - Risks and mitigating measures; - o Sunset clauses and/or exit or transition strategy. - Use of financial, human and institutional resources.
+- Outputs produced on the basis of the defined performance indicators and associated targets and how these have contributed to the attainment of expected result(s); - Expected result(s) (or part of the results) achieved on the basis of the defined performance indicators and associated targets; - Implementation Strategy: - Appreciation of key stakeholders (beneficiary groups and partners) and fulfilment of planned roles and responsibilities; - Geographical area covered; - Risks and mitigating measures; - Sunset clauses and/or exit or transition strategy. - Use of financial, human and institutional resources.

 Results-Based Monitoring is relevant both at the activity, project level and at higher-levels.
 In addition to the above, the responsible officer for a C/5 expected result needs to routinely review if the results achieved at the activity, project level contribute in effect to the achievement of the C/5 expected result.
-Thereafter the responsible officer of an MLA/Chapter or of a Major Programme needs to routinely review if the results achieved at the C/5 level contribute in effect to the achievement of the contribute in effect to the achievement of the Strategic objective(s) thus ensuring the
+Thereafter the responsible officer of an MLA/Chapter or of a Major Programme needs to routinely review if the results achieved at the C/5 level contribute in effect to the achievement of the Strategic objective(s) thus ensuring the coherence of the Results Chain.
+Hence, it is important to ensure adequate monitoring of the implementation of the C/5 and of all Workplans9.

-&lt;sup>8 OECD/DAC RBM Glossary - 2002
+8 OECD/DAC RBM Glossary - 2002